-Students who wish to appeal a decision that has an adverse impact on their academic standing must submit a letter to the Dean of Education within five (5) calendar days of the notification of the adverse academic standing.
+Students who wish to appeal a decision that has an adverse impact on their academic standing must submit a letter to the Dean of Education (appeals@cbd.edu) within five (5) calendar days of the notification of the adverse academic standing.
 The appeal letter should describe any extenuating circumstances that the student deems may deserve further consideration.
 Only extraordinary circumstances, which are unlikely to recur, will be considered.
 The Appeal Committee, composed of unbiased staff and faculty members, will review all appeals.
 The student will be provided with a written decision within ten (10) calendar days of the School's receipt of the appeal.
 The Appeal Committee's decision will be final.
 Students reinstated upon appeal must meet the terms and conditions set out in the letter granting the appeal.
+This may include requiring a re-entry candidate to audit previously passed courses.